Ask anyone their favorite foods from France and it’s likely to be all the buttery pastries, cream infused cheese, and dairy-laden dishes.

 Totum Cantine Bio has a lovely outdoor terrace that is perfect for a warm summer day or even brisk autumn afternoon.

-For more details, stay tuned for my extended review of the restaurant.
+For more details, check out my extended review of the restaurant.

 Totum Bistro – organic + gluten-free